disc99/app-server/README.md

 ```

-2. Access the url you set.
+2.Access the url you set.

 ## Requirements